gandlaarunDev/Doc-App/README.md

 Design
 - [x] Layout for Mobile
 - [ ] Layout for Tablet
-- [ ] Layout for Lapotop and Higher versions.
+- [ ] Layout for Laptop and Higher versions.
 - [x] Figma design for Mobile
 - [ ] Figma design for Tablet
 - [ ] Figma Design for Laptop and higher screens